-• Notwithstanding the general requirements for multi-site in-person meetings in section 1 above, a "board member with a disability that limits or impairs the member's ability to physically attend the meeting" may attend an inperson meeting via a connection by audio and video means from a private location (e.g., home or hospital room).
-The specific address of the private

-• See OIP's Quick Review: Sunshine Law Requirements for In-Person Meetings held at Multiple Sites on OIP's Training Page at oip.hawaii.gov.
+- Notwithstanding the general requirements for multi-site in-person meetings in section 1 above, a "board member with a disability that limits or impairs the member's ability to physically attend the meeting" may attend an inperson meeting via a connection by audio and video means from a private location (e.g., home or hospital room).
+The specific address of the private location need not be listed on the notice, but a board member with a disability attending from a private location must generally identify the location (e.g., home; hospital) and all persons present with the member. - See OIP's Quick Review: Sunshine Law Requirements for In-Person Meetings held at Multiple Sites on OIP's Training Page at oip.hawaii.gov.